flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### What's new?

 Before ARM Holdings (currently "Arm") became incredibly popular in the smartphone world, they licensed their CPU designs to power Acorn's computers, Apple's Newton, Nokia's phones and the Panasonic 3DO.
-Nintendo's chosen CPU, the ARM7TDMI, is based on the earlier ARM710 design, and includes:
+Nintendo's chosen CPU, the ARM7TDMI, is based on the earlier ARM710 design and includes:
 - **ARM v4** ISA: The 4th version of the 32-bit ARM instruction set.
 - **Three-stage pipeline**: Execution of instructions are divided into three steps or *stages*.
 The CPU will fetch, decode and execute up to three instructions concurrently.
-This enables maximum use of the CPU's resources (which reduces idle silicon) while also increasing the amount of instructions executed per unit of time.
+This enables maximum use of the CPU's resources (which reduces idle silicon) while also increasing the number of instructions executed per unit of time.
 - **32-bit ALU**: Can operate 32-bit numbers without consuming extra cycles.

 Moreover, this core contains some extensions referenced in its name (*TDMI*):